CommunityDragon/CDTB/README.md

 # list content of a WAD file
 python3 -m cdragontoolbox wad-list path/to/assets.wad

-# export files of patch 7.23 into a directory
+# export files of patch 7.23 into export/7.23
-# (files unchanged from 7.22 files are listed into export.links.txt)
+# (files unchanged from 7.22 files are listed into 7.23.links.txt)
 python3 -m cdragontoolbox export -o export 7.23
 ```